Jellyfish-Insights/aurelia/run_on_docker.md

 ## Running the docker containers

-Once you have the folders `andromeda` and `aurelia` with all the necessary files, to run the containers, we just need clone and set up Aurelia repository.
+Once you have the folders `andromeda` and `aurelia` with all the necessary files, to run the containers, we need clone and set up Aurelia repository.

 **Since Aurelia uses Andromeda as its backend, we need to run Andromeda docker-compose file first for the whole system to work.**